r00t-64/gmail-account-generator/README.md

 *Leading the world to an open authentication*

-Random Accounts for gmail --- A csv file is generated and you need to pass it to the gmail sign up

 ## use:
+Random Accounts for gmail:
+A csv file is generated and you need to pass it to the gmail sign up...

 	==================================
 	|[Gmail Account Generator] ==> 3 |